 Many visitors to Walnut Woods enjoy fishing from the shores of the Raccoon River.
 Cast a line from the riverbank, or access the water from the sandbars when the river level is low.
-Smallmouth bass, catfish, and walleye are a few of the fish you might catch in this stretch of the river.
+Smallmouth bass, catfish, and walleye are a few fish you might catch in this stretch of the river.

 Have a picnic

 What could be better than a picnic under the shade of stunning, mature Black Walnut trees?
 There are several picnic areas with tables and fire grills throughout the park.
-And the kids will enjoy playing on the playground near a few of the picnic areas.
+And the kids will enjoy playing on the playground near a few picnic areas.

 Rent the CCC Lodge